Chapter Analysis vs. Summary

 Plan Your Success With an Outline

-Learning how to write a good chapter analysis means learning how to write a good outline.
+Learning how to write a good chapter or book analysis means learning how to write a good outline.

 Step 4: Make an outline – “But wait,” you protest.
 “You want me to write an outline?
 I just want to get this thing done.”
 Once again, you want to write a good analysis, right?
 Here are the steps to making a good outline.
 We’ll assume the outline is for a multi-paragraph essay.